How can I model a conduit or channel that has a non-standard shape, such as an arch, ellipse, or a rectangular-bottom with tapered sides?

 NOTE: if you were already using a catalog conduit and change the shape dropdown of the existing catalog class, you will either need to re-pick the Size from the conduit properties dropdown, or global edit from the flextables (otherwise the conduit will still show the old shape and dimensions, despite the numerical solver using the new shape and dimensions.

-Can automated design size open channels?
+Can constraint based design size open channels?

 Modifying and adding entries to Engineering Libraries

 Modeling Arch section shapes in SewerGEMS